tangentyh/notes-of-tan/javaNotes.md

    - cache -- automatically loaded when first encounter, and stored in a hash table
    - protected methods for interacting with `URL` and open connection

-1. `java.net.URL` -- uniform resource locators, can open connections (locate resource), a special kind of URI, which is not URN (uniform resource name)
+1. `java.net.URL` -- uniform resource locators, can open connections (locate resource), a special kind of URI, which is not URN (uniform resource name); supports common protocols (schemas) and `jar:`
    ```java
    public final class URL extends Object
    implements Serializable